 The thread count settings for Coherence parameters is not set correctly.
 Increase all thread count settings from 0 to 10, including:

-You can add these parameters to the Coherence parameter file (see Configuring OSM Startup Scripts with a Coherence Parameter File).
+You can add these parameters to the Coherence parameter file (see About Configuring Coherence for an OSM Installation).

 <init-param id="1"> <param-name>thread-count</param-name> <param-value system-property="tangosol.coherence.invocation.threads">10</param-value> </init-param>